 Yes, it’s true.
 Like, I’m not even joking.
 The Anstruther Fish Bar was voted the best Fish and Chips in the UK for seven years.
 Seven years, folks, how crazy is that!
 I’m as far from a fish and chips expert as it’s possible to get (this was actually my very first fish and chips while being sober…), but my friends, who are all experienced fish and chips tasters, all vouched for its greatness.
 The only downside is the huge queue outside the fish bar – but I reckon that’s a sign of quality, right?

 From Anstruter, the beautiful city of St Andrews is just a quick drive away.
 With it’s cobblestoned streets, lush and green gardens and a beautiful beach area, this is definitely a place to fall in love with.
 If you’re a fan of the royal family, you should stop by the university area where Prince William and Kate met and fell in love!
+There’s also great accomodations offers in St Andrews for those of you who wish to spend the night.

 After exploring the streets of St Andrews, which definitely resembles Oxford, we bought gelato and headed down to the beach in order to watch the sunset.
 And oh wow, I’m so glad we did that!